 MY APPROACH TO HELPING

-I have a warm, relational, client-centered approach that is grounded in mindfulness and acceptance.
+I have a warm and relational approach that is grounded in mindfulness and acceptance.
 I see therapy as a place to explore the personal meanings of your experience, to broaden your perspective, to open up the heart, and to take steps for real change in your life.
 With this in mind, I partner with my clients to create a relationship that is both supportive and challenging.

-I practice Acceptance and Commitment Therapy, an evidence-based framework that integrates elements of cognitive behavioral therapy with Eastern psychological strategies such as mindfulness meditation.
-The basic idea is to encourage flexibility and personal growth through mindful contact with your experience, clarifying what really matters in your life, and building patterns of behavior that are grounded in your values.
-This therapy is not about feeling better; it’s about living a meaningful life.
+From that foundation, I practice Acceptance and Commitment Therapy.
+This is an empirically supported behavioral intervention that integrates Western psychotherapy techniques with Eastern psychological strategies such as mindfulness meditation.
+The basic idea is to foster flexibility and personal growth through (1) mindful contact with your experience in the here-and-now, (2) letting go of the struggle to change or control your emotions, and (3) clarifying and acting on what really matters in your life.

 This therapy is both contemplative and active.
 Overall, my approach tends to be fairly unstructured, putting you in the driver seat for your own self-exploration.
 Sessions consist primarily of talking, but they might include exercises that involve meditation, light movement and stretching, visualization, and roleplaying.
 I also include a lot of exposure, which means that we’ll be looking for situations in your life that evoke difficult feelings and behavioral responses that move you away from the life you want to be living.
 We’ll experiment with new ways of relating and responding to these situations, both in the therapy room and outside in your life.